Double Barrel Aging: Why Two Barrels Are Better

 Sherry casks are a classic choice for finishing, and for good reason.
 These barrels, typically made from European oak, are known for imparting rich, sophisticated flavors.
 Because they are often larger than standard bourbon barrels, the interaction with the whiskey is unique.
 They tend to add deep notes of dried fruit, nuts, and warm spice, along with a beautiful dark amber color.
 A sherry cask finish can give a whiskey a wonderfully complex and savory character, with hints of oak and a dry, elegant finish that lingers on the palate.
 It’s a timeless choice for creating a truly distinguished spirit.

-The Richness of Port Barrels
+The Sweet Influence of Port Barrels

 If a distiller wants to add a touch of sweetness and velvety richness, a port barrel is an excellent option.
 These casks, having once held fortified wine, infuse the whiskey with luscious notes of red berries, plum, chocolate, and a hint of spice.
 The result is a smoother, more rounded mouthfeel and a beautifully complex flavor profile that balances the whiskey’s inherent character with the fruity depth of the port.
 This finish is perfect for creating a decadent, dessert-like whiskey that is both bold and incredibly smooth, making it a favorite among those who appreciate a truly luxurious pour.